2400/git-lab-2/README.md

 This is a very common workflow for teams working on the same repository.
 ![pull-request.jpg](pull-request.jpg)
+You can find more information about GitHub workflow [here](https://guides.github.com/introduction/flow/).

 `first`:
 1. Open a terminal window and cd to your repository on your machine.
 Create a new branch and name it `driver`.
 You will create a driver program called `die-main.cc`.
 2. Make sure that you are editing the `driver` branch by issuing the command `git branch`